paladin-t/bitty/docs/documents/manual.md

 ### Bytes

 Being the same as Lua list, `Bytes` index starts from 1.
-Implements a `Stream` as memory buffer.
+Implements a `Stream` protocol as memory buffer.

 **Constructors**